beartype/beartype/README.rst

 After paying the initial cost of decoration, each type-checked call thereafter incurs comparatively little overhead.

-All other runtime type checkers perform the lion's share of their work at call time.
-The ``@typeguard.typechecked`` and similar decorators consume almost none of the time needed to first decorate and then repeatedly call a decorated function.
+All other runtime type checkers perform the lion's share of *their* work at call time. ``@typeguard.typechecked`` and similar decorators consume almost none of the time needed to first decorate and then repeatedly call a decorated function.
 They're thus back-loaded.
 Although the initial cost of decoration is essentially free, each type-checked call thereafter incurs significant overhead.